earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 ## Document Serialization

-There are 3 scenarios when we need to serialize a document to a series of bytes:
+There are 3 scenarios when we need to serialize a document to/from a series of bytes:

 * Hashing and signing
 * Network transmission